DFE-Digital/register-early-career-teachers-public/documentation/service-rules/ecf1/lead-provider-api.md

 ## Output Fee vs. Service Fee

-Example: How a price per participant of £1,000 is distributed between **Service Fees** and **Output Fees**:

 ### Output fees

-Declarations are paid each time a declaration is submitted.
-Output fee’s make up 60% of the price per participant.
-This would equate to £600 in possible payments a lead provider could claim for subject to a participant training and a provide submitting an evidence of engagement via the API.
+Declarations are paid upon submission.
+Output fees make up 60% of the price per participant, which lead providers can claim for participant training and submission of evidence of engagement via the API.

 ### Service fees

-Are paid on a monthly basis over 2 years.
-The figures are based on the recruitment targets supplied by the lead provider.
-This would equate to around £400 in payments over the course of 24 months (£16.66) paid to lead provider for each participant trained.
+Service fees make up 40% of the price per participant and are paid to lead providers monthly over the period the participant is being trained, based on lead provider recruitment targets.

 ### Breakdown of fees for ECTs:

+Example: How a price per participant of £1,000 is distributed between **Service Fees** and **Output Fees**:

 ### **Total Cost per ECT participant**: **£1,000**
 - This cost is split into **Service Fees (40%)** and **Output Fees (60%)**.